Share On Social!

 “Administrator Wheeler said that safe drinking water is the greatest environmental challenge facing our world, yet, again, we see that EPA is not addressing this issue in the manner in which it demands, nor with the urgency in which Americans deserve,” Carper said.

-The EPA wants your opinion on this proposed rule by June 7, 2019.
+The EPA wants your public comment on this proposed rule by June 7, 2019.
 Submit a comment today!

 Editor’s Note: This article is part of a collaboration between Salud America! and the Hoffman Toxicant-Induced Loss of Tolerance (TILT) program at UT Health- San Antonio.
 To find out if you are TILTed due to exposure to everyday foods, chemicals, or drugs, take a self-assessment or learn more about TILT.